Introduction

 • uavRmp package

-• Digital Surface Model (DSM) data
+• Digital Surface Model (DSM) or Digital Elevation Model (DEM) data

-• DJI Phantom/Pixhawk UAV
+• DJI Phantom or Pixhawk-based UAV

-• For DJI only Litchi flight App
+• For DJI workflows: Litchi flight app or Litchi Hub

-• For Pixhawk QGroundcontrol
+• For Pixhawk workflows: QGroundControl or Mission Planner

-General Workflow
+General workflow

-• Make an extensive preflight check
+• Perform an extensive preflight check.

-• Fly the mission
+• Fly the mission under safe and legal field conditions.

 Basic examples